 Diploma in Sporting Excellence

-How does the Diploma in Sporting Excellence (DiSE) work?
+What is the Diploma in Sporting Excellence (DiSE)?

 What happens when you complete the programme?